-Table 4: Other environmental indicators for the US region
+Table 4: Other environmental indicators for the BR region

-Indicator Description Unit Reference Blue water consumption A measure of the net intake and release of fresh water across the life of the product system. (thinkstep, 2014)
+Indicator Description Unit Reference Blue water consumption A measure of the net intake and release of fresh water across the life of the product system.
+This is not an indicator of environmental impact without the addition of information about regional water availability.
+Liters of water (thinkstep, 2014) Abiotic Depletion Potential A relative measure derived for the extraction of elements, minerals and fossil fuels. [kg Sb eq.]